lsst/rtn-028/index.rst

 | Perlmutter*  | 1          | 128            | 512                  | 7             |
 +--------------+------------+----------------+----------------------+---------------+

+In Table 3, we use the configuration of Perlmutter CPU nodes that are expected when Perlmutter phase 2 installation at NERSC has completed.
+This configuration will be similar to the "rome" nodes at SLAC SDF, except that Perlmutter will use Milan processors, while SDF nodes use Rome processors.

 Disk Storage Needs
 ==================

+In order to assess disk storage needs, we've computed the average file sizes for the different dataset types, and in Table 4 we show the DRP data product dataset types that would take up >50TB of disk space.
+Keeping all of the data products would require ~21 PB of disk space.
+Based on the compressed raw image file sizes for DC2, ~20 MB per file, the Y1 WFD data volume would be 0.66 PB, yielding a factor of ~32 increase in data volume from DRP processing.
+Most of the data products produced by the DRP pipeline aren't needed long term.
+The ones that DESC found useful to retain for later inspection when running its downstream analyses are marked with ``Y`` in the **Keep?** column.
+Keeping those datasets yields 5 PB, which is about a factor ~8 increase in data volume.

 **Table 4**: DRP data products with >50TB total disk usage